Ttesori/100-days/README.md

 # 100 Days of Code Log

+## 5/28/2021

+- Completed a 5kyu kata on validating parentheses -- as typical with these, was more complex than I originally thought.
+- Began designing holidays app front-end...this took awhile to get going, but am finally liking the direction!
+- Attended fantastic #100Devs Remo chat on job hunting.
+Not there yet, but thankful for the info!

 ## 5/27/2021

 - Completed two 5kyu katas: one on moving zeroes to the end of an array and another on parsing a string of seconds into human-readable time.